tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-saturday-118-wisconsin-they.md

 The only other thing I would do over would be to have an opening keynote, even if it was only 15 minutes long, to let people know what was going on.
 Close to 75% of our attendees were at their first SQL Saturday.
 I wish I could have explained how the day was going to run, what the Cows of a Spot tables at lunch were for, to make sure they stopped by the sponsor tables, and to remind them to network.
 Next time, I'll add this in.

 Last but not least, put your mark on the event.
 This is your chance to show off your user group, your city, your state, and your people.
-I tried to do this by washing the speaker shirts, having Wisconsin brats for lunch, and re-naming “Birds of a Feather” tables to “Cows of a Spot” tables.
+I tried to do this by washing the speaker shirts, having Wisconsin brats for lunch, and re-naming "Birds of a Feather" tables to "Cows of a Spot" tables.
 PASS has provided a great template for SQL Saturday.
 Embrace it, then make it yours.
 Have fun with it!

 Most of all, enjoy your day.
 You're bringing high-quality, free training and networking to people.
 They will appreciate it, learn from it, and spread the word.
 Enjoy it!